 IRB approval is required if the findings from the survey are to be used for any purposes other than data collection about campus programs, practices, curricula, or outcomes for use solely by the college.
 Students and faculty using surveys to conduct academic research should contact the IRB.
 The IRB and OIR review processes are not independent and are summarized below.

 Generally, the results of academic research are reported through outside publications or presented in forums that include individuals outside of the university.
 If your results will be published (including via the web), the IRB requires that you submit your survey instrument and research design for review before data are collected.

-OIR will post a calendar of scheduled surveys that may be viewed on the OIR Survey Policies and Procedures webpage (http://www.pugetsound.edu/about/offices--services/institutional-research/survey-policies-and-resources/).
+OIR will post a calendar of scheduled surveys that may be viewed on the OIR Survey Policies and Procedures webpage (www.pugetsound.edu/about/offices--services/institutional-research/survey-policies-and-resources).
 Anyone requesting approval to administer a survey should consult the calendar before submitting a survey request.
-The availability of the survey on the web is typically limited to ten working days.
+The availability of the survey on the Web is typically limited to ten working days.

-The survey requestor is responsible for initiating all publicity for their survey.
-Surveys can be publicized through media such as The Trail, e-mail, message boards, and posters.
+The survey requester is responsible for initiating all publicity for their survey.
+Surveys can be publicized through media such as The Trail, email, message boards, and posters.
 Notices and reminders by members of the staff (e.g., residence advisors) and faculty (e.g., department chairs) can also be effective.

 OIR will consider requests for assistance with the development, deployment and analysis of surveys conducted by academic departments, committees and task forces, and administrative units as time permits.
 Assistance with external projects (e.g., grant-related projects) conducted by Puget Sound faculty and staff may also be considered, but these will have a lower priority.
 OIR will deny a request for assistance if office resources are not available.